Open to the Public

 Taylor Hollow supports more than 380 plant species, numerous aquatic creatures and several cave-dwelling animals.
 First noted for its ecological value by Vanderbilt University botanists in 1975, Taylor Hollow was purchased by The Nature Conservancy in 1978, shortly after the first Tennessee office of Conservancy was established.

-Visit the State Natural Areas page on Taylor Hollow.
+See the State Natural Areas page on Taylor Hollow.

 You can hike the marked trail along the ridge and down into the hollow.
 It's about 2.5 miles total in length and is moderate in difficulty.

 Please contact the The Tennessee Chapter of The Nature Conservancy for directions & visitation guidelines.
+The trailhead is difficult to find without directions.

 We are trying to minimize the impact on this delicate natural area.
 Our phone number is (615) 383-9909.
 Our email address is firstname.lastname@example.org.